 You typically find the highest concentration of them at the end of August and through September.

 In case you’re worried, leopard sharks have a ferocious name but they are completely harmless.
 You can either rent a snorkel from one of the many shops in La Jolla and go with a friend, or go on a guided tour with a local company.

-You can find the sharks along most of the La Jolla coastline, but usually Marine Room Beach and La Jolla Cove are the best for leopard shark spotting.
+You can find the sharks along most of the La Jolla coastline, but usually La Jolla Cove is the best for leopard shark spotting.

 This is what you can expect from the experience:

 As the second highest peak in San Diego at 6,512 feet, Cuyamaca Peak features fantastic views that stretch for 100 miles on a clear day, all the way to Coronado Island and Mexico.

 This is a popular local place to visit and worth the time if you’re looking for outdoorsy things to do near San Diego.